javiermao/MachineLearningWithPython/README.md

-# Fundamentals of Machine Learning (ML) with Python
+# Fundamentals of Machine Learning (ML) with Python: basic tutorial

-## This a basic tutorial for ML using Python

 ###  Introduction and preliminary concepts
 A1 - Load datasets